 As with other surety bond types, auto dealer bonds provide financial guarantees that help regulate the industry.
-Auto dealer bonds protect customers, sellers, financial enterprises and/or governmental agencies.
+Auto dealer bonds protect customers, sellers, financial enterprises, and/or government agencies.
 If a dealer commits fraud or conducts business in other unethical ways, the bond helps these entities recover from any resulting financial loss.

 No matter the specific name of the bond, they work in the same basic way.
-If a bonded motor vehicle dealer breaks the bond's terms, the wronged party (i.e. a customer, bank or government agency) can make a claim against the bond to get reparation.
+If a bonded motor vehicle dealer breaks the bond's terms, the wronged party (i.e. a customer, bank, or government agency) can make a claim against the bond to get compensation.

 The exact price you'll pay for a surety bond will vary for a few reasons, such as:

 - If you choose to finance your bond premium.